Dagobert II: Reign

 Dagobert's reign is sparsely recorded.
 The Book of the History of the Franks, which has a Neustrian perspective, does not mention him again after describing his exile.
 The historian Richard Gerberding says of the History's author, "Either he did not believe that Dagobert had returned to become king or he did not want us to know of it".
 Paul Fouracre suggests that he did not regard Dagobert as a legitimate king, either because he had not been chosen with the support of the Neustrians; because he was considered a foreigner after his long exile; or because he was not considered throneworthy on account of the circumstances of his birth, his mother having been a concubine.

 Only one seventh-century work from within the Merovingian kingdoms, the Life of Abbess Sadalberga of Laon, mentions the reign of Dagobert, and then only in passing.
 It records that Sadalberga moved her convent from the suburbs of Langres in northern Burgundy to the city of Laon because of forebodings, later proven true by "recent fighting between Kings Dagobert and Theuderic".
 This is the only mention of a war between Dagobert and his first cousin, Theuderic III of Neustria.
 It is an indication of the continuing animosity between Ebroin and the Austrasians, although it may have begun as a border dispute in the Champagne.

 That the war was waged deep in Burgundy, which was under Neustrian rule, suggests that Dagobert for a time had the initiative.
-It may be during this war that Pippin of Herstal and Martin of Laon launched the attack on Theuderic III that was defeated by Ebroin at the famous Battle of Lucofao, resulting in Martin's death.
+It may be during this war that Pippin and Martin launched the attack on Theuderic III that was defeated by Ebroin at the famous Battle of Lucofao, resulting in Martin's death.
 While this battle may have taken place after Dagobert's death, a more likely date is September 679, when Dagobert was still alive and able to issue orders for the raising of levies.
-The war mentioned in the Life, however, cannot be dated precisely.
+The war mentioned in the Life of Sadalberga, however, cannot be dated precisely.
 It may have ended as early as September 677.

 In 676, Dagobert signed a "most firm pact of peace" with the Lombards.
 This event can be dated precisely because the only source for it, the History of the Lombards written by Paul the Deacon towards the end of the eighth century, reports the appearance of a comet in August the same year.
 This comet was widely reported across the world from Ireland to Japan.
 Paul, however, mistakenly places the pact in the reign of the Lombard king Grimoald, who died in 671, before Dagobert had even returned from Ireland.
 The Lombard king at the time of the comet was actually Perctarit.